Health & insurance

 • Most universities require proof of GKV exemption (Befreiung) if you are not enrolled in GKV.
 You must visit a GKV provider (TK, AOK) and get an exemption letter before enrolling at university

-• Some Auslanderbehorden do not accept incoming insurance for residence permit renewals, especially after the first year
+• Some Ausländerbehörden do not accept incoming insurance for residence permit renewals, especially after the first year

 • Travel insurance is fine for exchange students (1-2 semesters) and language course participants

-How to Enroll & Practical Tips
+How to enroll & practical tips

 Enrollment Steps (GKV)